Intersection Number, Length, and Systole on Compact Hyperbolic Surfaces: Finite volume surfaces with cusps

 \section{Finite volume surfaces with cusps}

 In this section, we prove Theorem \ref{thrm: finite.vol}.

-Consider a proper pants decomposition of $X$ where pairs of pants may have cusp instead of geodesic boundaries.
+Consider a proper pants decomposition of $X$ where pairs of pants may have cusps instead of geodesic boundaries.
 Similar to the compact case, we can define thin and thick decomposition.
-For a cusp $c$, define the thin part $O(thin, c)$ as the horoball neighborhood with length $1$ horocycle boundary.
-Note that the length of a thin part's boundary tends to $1$ when the core closed geodesic's length tends to $0$.
+For a cusp $c$, define the thin part $O(thin, c)$ as the horoball neighborhood of $c$ whose horocycle boundary has length $1$.
+Note that the length of a thin part's boundary tends to $1$ while the core closed geodesic's length converges to $0$.
 Similarly, we define the collar $O(collar,c)$ of $c$ as the horoball neighborhood of $c$ with the horocycle boundary of length $2$.
-We can see: \begin{itemize} \item the simple geodesic arcs with endpoints on the horocycle of length $2$ are disjoint from the thin part of the cusp (similar to Lemma \ref{lemma: has.int}), \item the distance between two cuffs of a thick part is $\geq c_g$ since the distance between the horocycles of length $1$ and $2$ is $\log 2$, \item the distances between the seams of a thick part are $\geq c_g'$. \end{itemize}
+We can obtain results similar to those in the compact case.
+However, we do not repeat the proofs here and we only state the results. \begin{itemize} \item simple geodesic arcs with endpoints on the horocycle of length $2$ are disjoint from the thin part of the cusp (similar to Lemma \ref{lemma: has.int}), \item the distance between two cuffs of a thick part is $\geq c_g$ since the distance between the horocycles of length $1$ and $2$ is $\log 2$, \item the distances between the seams of a thick part are $\geq c_g'$. \end{itemize}